jdderks/jdderks/README.md

 - 🏪 itch.io: https://qc-jorisnl.itch.io
 - 🌍 website: https://jorisderks.com/ (If you'd like to contact me you can find my contact info here.)

+Most of my projects are closed source, but if you message me I'll be happy to share whatever I'm working on. :)

 ---